innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 {{< /quote >}}

 This requires, however, a well-defined strategy.
 What platform ? what tools ? who's in charge ?
 In the following we highlight our proposals.
-In the next chapter we will examine if it truly matches our business and technical strategy.
+In the next chapter we will examine how it would help to pursue our AI innovation tracks.

 ### Kubernetes as the Core Platform